jmfrancklab/jmfrancklab.github.io/People.md

 </div>

+## Alexandria Guinness

+Alexandria works on SDSL of proteorhodopsin, and has begun developing protocols that employ deuterium NMR relaxometry to analyze
+"slowly" moving (ns-timescale) hydration waters, beginning with reverse micelles and lipid bilayers as model systems, and proceeding to proteorhodopsin and other proteins.

-# Summer Researchers
+# Undergraduate Researchers

+## Eldon Hard

 ## Jazmine Richardson

 ## Katie Ackerman

 Katie is a visitng REU student from the University of Hawaii.
 She is engineering a temperature apparatus that will allow stable temperature controlled experiments to be conducted during ODNP.

-# Undergraduate Researchers

-## Eldon Hard

-## Soliloquy Rhodes

-## Michelle Sahagian

 # Alumni

 ## Heta Desai

 ## Isabela Ramirez

+## Soliloquy Rhodes

+## Michelle Sahagian